Solovay–Strassen primality test: Algorithm and running time

-Using fast algorithms for modular exponentiation, the running time of this algorithm is O(k·log3 n), where k is the number of different values of a we test.
+Using fast algorithms for modular exponentiation, the running time of this algorithm is O(k·log3 n), where k is the number of different values of a that are tested.

 Accuracy of the test

 It is possible for the algorithm to return an incorrect answer.
 If the input n is indeed prime, then the output will always correctly be probably prime.
 However, if the input n is composite then it is possible for the output to be incorrectly probably prime.
 The number n is then called an Euler–Jacobi pseudoprime.

 When n is odd and composite, at least half of all a with gcd(a,n) = 1 are Euler witnesses.
 We can prove this as follows: let {a1, a2, ..., am} be the Euler liars and a an Euler witness.
 Then, for i = 1,2,...,m: